DragonSenses/Algorithms/LeetCode/9-palindrome-number/problem.md

 In summary, numbers ending with 0 (except for 0 itself) are not palindromes because their reversed form includes leading zeros, which are not significant.

+3. Single digit numbers are palindromes
+     - In base 10, there are ten palindromic numbers with one digit: `{0, 1, 2, 3, 4, 5, 6, 7, 8, 9}`

 ## Algorithmic Approaches

 Let's discuss some algorithmic approaches.